 Have you ever considered a possible water leak that may be seeping and percolating through your driveway?
 This water can be a potential cause of ice formation and cause rapid deterioration of the surrounding concrete layers.
-This process can eventually lead to weak pavement that weakens further owing to harsh winters.
+This process can eventually lead to the weak pavement that weakens further owing to harsh winters.
 Make it a point to check the piping and drainage system on a regular basis.

-More than often people tend to ignore that pavement load bearing capacity and often run heavy machinery, equipment or large sized vehicles over it.
+More than often people tend to ignore that pavement load bearing capacity and often run heavy machinery, equipment or large-sized vehicles over it.
 Bear in mind that everything, including your pavement, can only bear a certain amount of weight.
 If the pavement is used for exceeding heavy machinery or vehicles, it will deteriorate faster.
-If you need to change the load bearing capacity of your pavement due to the addition of an extra vehicle or machinery, talk to our in-house experts for handling it.
+If you need to change the load-bearing capacity of your pavement due to the addition of an extra vehicle or machinery, talk to our in-house experts for handling it.